collinr3/collinr3.github.io/README.md

 # collinr3.github.io
 My GitHub Pages
-This is a code prcactice site
+This is a code practice site